DacioMz/midterm_project/README.md

-Problem Description
+# 🛒 Problem Description

-This project uses a public Mercado Libre dataset containing 100,000 product listings in JSON Lines format.
+This project uses a **public Mercado Libre dataset** containing **100,000 product listings** in **JSON Lines** format.
 Each record includes multiple attributes about a marketplace item: its title, description, category, seller information, price, shipping features, and other metadata.

+## ⚠️ Problem Context

-A key challenge in the dataset is the inconsistent and often missing classification of product condition.
-Many listings do not clearly specify whether the item being sold is new or used, and the available textual fields are noisy, unstructured, and difficult to analyze manually.
-This lack of reliable labeling limits the ability to study market dynamics, compare price distributions, or improve product recommendation systems.
+A key challenge in the dataset is the **inconsistent or missing classification of product condition**.
+Many listings do not clearly specify whether the item being sold is **new** or **used**, and the available textual fields are often noisy, unstructured, and difficult to analyze manually.

+This lack of reliable labeling limits the ability to:

+- Study market dynamics
+- Compare price distributions
+- Improve product recommendation systems
+- Understand buyer/seller behavior

+## 🎯 Project Objective

-To address this issue, the goal of the project is to build a machine learning model capable of predicting whether a product listing corresponds to a new or used item based on the attributes available in the dataset.
-The dataset includes a variable that labels a subset of listings as “new” or “used”, created through internal tagging, and this serves as the ground truth for supervised learning.
+The goal of this project is to **build a machine learning classifier** capable of predicting whether a product listing corresponds to a **new** or **used** item based on the attributes available in the dataset.

+The dataset includes a variable created through internal tagging that labels a subset of listings as “new” or “used”.
+This serves as the **ground truth** for supervised learning.

+## 🔍 What the Project Aims to Achieve

-By analyzing the structured and unstructured fields of each listing, the project aims to:
+By analyzing the structured and unstructured fields of each listing, this project aims to:

-Understand which features help distinguish new products from used ones
+- 🧩 **Identify which features best distinguish new products from used ones**

-Build a classification model that can generalize to unlabeled listings
+- 🤖 **Train a classification model** that can generalize to unlabeled listings

-Improve the characterization of marketplace items
+- 🏷️ **Improve the characterization of marketplace items**

-Provide a tool that can support sellers, buyers, and automated systems in estimating item condition
+- ⚙️ **Provide a tool that supports sellers, buyers, and automated systems** in estimating product condition

+## 📊 Scope of Work

+The project includes:

+- Exploratory Data Analysis (EDA)
+- Feature engineering
+- Model development
+- Model evaluation

-This project includes exploratory data analysis (EDA), feature engineering, model development, and model evaluation.
-The final outcome is a classifier that predicts whether a product listing is new or used based on its available metadata.# midterm_project
+The final outcome is a **classifier** capable of predicting whether a product listing is **new or used** using only the metadata provided in the dataset.